alaimo/kama/README.md

-# resjs
+# kama
-Simple string localization for Node JS
+Simple string localization for Node JS using the nunjucks.